spikehq/docs.spike.sh/uptime/create-uptime-monitor.md

 description: Create an Uptime monitor to check the status of your website, web app or API.
 ---

+{% hint style="warning" %}
+The Uptime feature has reached its end of life and is now deprecated.
+It will remain operational for existing setups to ensure continuity, but we will not support new Uptime configurations moving forward.
+{% endhint %}

 # Create Uptime monitor

 ![](<../.gitbook/assets/uptime 1.png>)